EarthZetaOrg/ai-trading-bot/docs/docker.md

-# Using FreqTrade with Docker
+# Using earthzetaorg with Docker

 ## Install Docker